25 Top-Rated National Parks in the USA

 8. Denali National Park, AK

 If you thought the mountains in Colorado or Montana were big, you'll be amazed when you get to Denali National Park.
-Denali Mountain towers an incredible 20,304 feet high.
+Denali Mountain towers an incredible 20,304 feet high over the surrounding countryside and is visible from most areas of the park.

 9. Mesa Verde National Park, CO